ANCIENT CULTURES of NORTHERN PERU and the INKA

 The Moche culture (also called Mochica in older literature) flourished from the

-along the Pacific coast of what is now northern Peru.
+Pacific coast of what is now northern Peru.
 Their settlements were

 limited to a series of river valleys, and dependent on a complex system of